mawinkler/c1-playground/README.md

 ## Configure

-First step is to clone the repo to your machine and second you create your personal configuration file.
+Now, you create your personal configuration file.
+Do this by making a copy of the supplied sample.

 ```sh
 cp config.json.sample config.json
 ```

 Typically you don't need to change anything here besides setting your api-key and region for Cloud One.
 If you intent to run multiple clusters (e.g. a local and a GKE), adapt the `cluster_name` and the `policy_name`.

-> ***Note:*** Please use a real Cloud One API Key, not the one from Workload Security.

 ```json
 {